GPII/gpii-chrome-extension/README.md

 # UI Options Plus (UIO+)

 User Interface Options Plus (UIO+) allows you to customize websites to match your own personal needs and preferences.
-Settings for the adaptations can be set via the UIO+ adjuster panel or, if on a GPII (Global Public Inclusive Infrastructure) enable machine, from a keyed in preference set.
+Settings for the adaptations can be set via the UIO+ adjuster panel or, if on a [Morphic](https://morphic.world) enabled machine, from a keyed in preference set.

 The following adaptations are supported: